Barbara Roberts: Political career

 In 1973, she was elected to Parkrose School Board and, later, to the Mount Hood Community College board.
 In 1974, she married Oregon state representative and later state senator Frank L. Roberts, who became her political mentor.
 In 1980, she was elected to the Oregon House of Representatives as a Democrat, was re-elected in 1982.
-Her Democratic colleagues chose her as House Majority Leader, Oregon's first woman to hold that post.
+Her Democratic colleagues chose her as House Majority Leader from 1983 to 1984, Oregon's first woman to hold that post.

 Secretary of State

 In 1984, Roberts was elected as Oregon Secretary of State, the first Democrat elected to that post in over 100 years.
 She was re-elected in 1988.
 Her significant achievements as Secretary of State include election-reform legislation, the construction of a new state archives building, and broader audit powers for the Secretary of State.
 The Portland Gay Men's Chorus sang at her inauguration.
 It is widely believed that this was the first time that a gay-identified chorus sang for the inauguration of a statewide elected official of any state.
 During her second term, Roberts attended an executive program at the Harvard Kennedy School at Harvard University.